AndresGalvan05/AndresGalvan05/README.md

 ## 🍳 About Me
 Hi there!
-I'm Andrés, a backend developer with a passion for both science and programming.
+I'm Andrés, a back-end developer with a passion for both science and programming.
 I love learning new technologies and implementations for my code, and I'm constantly seeking out new challenges and opportunities to grow and develop my skills.

 Feel free to take a look at my projects and repositories to see some of my work.
 If you have any questions or would like to collaborate on a project, feel free to reach out to me.
 I'm always open to new ideas and opportunities!